Below I’ve collected links to some of my favorite white papers and presentations on volatility. I’ve organized them in the following categories:

 - Understanding VIX Futures and Options by Dennis Dzekounoff

-- This article contains an excellent, non-mathematical overview of the peculiarities of VIX options including their Greeks and term structure.
+- This article (paid subscription required) contains an excellent, non-mathematical overview of the peculiarities of VIX options including their Greeks and term structure.
 Most broker’s Greeks for VIX options are completely wrong to start with, but Dennis points out some other issues like steep call skew, dangerous calendars, and slower than expected theta decay.

 - VIX White Paper provided by the Cboe

 - Complete details on the VIX calculation, recently updated (August-2018) to reflect the new methodology that reduces the chances that bad quotes on the SPX options will glitch the VIX.